taylorlopes/docker/README.md

 # docker
-Intall Docker and Docker-compose on Linux SO
+Install Docker and Docker-compose on Linux SO

 <code>
 chmod +x docker-install.sh